emacs-mirror/emacs/mps/manual/source/topic/location.rst

 index into the table).
 At this point one of three situations can
 occur:

-1. success (for example, the key was found in the hash table at the place indicated by the hash of its address);
+1. success (for example, the key was found in the table at the place indicated by the hash of its address);

 2. failure: the location of these blocks has not been depended on before (for example, the key has never been added to the hash